agenteo/agenteo.github.com/source/_posts/2016-01-11-create-dependency-structures-with-local-ruby-gems.md

 end
 {% endhighlight %}

 Running the test now should be green.
-Remember the code is just an example that exercises the dependency structure.
+Remember the code is just an example to exercises the dependency structure.

 ## Setup local gems dependencies

-Let's add a local dependency to our `health_plan` local gem `health_plan.gemspec` with `add_dependency` so this local gem is dependent on another local gem that encapsulates access to drug information:
+Let's add a local dependency from `health_plan` to a `drug_information` local gem that encapsulates access to drug information:

 {% highlight ruby %}
+# health_plan.gemspec
+# within Gem::Specification.new do |spec|
 spec.add_dependency "drug_information"
 {% endhighlight %}

-If you run `bundle` within the `health_plan` local gem directory you will throw an error complaning `drug_information` can't be found because `add_dependency` doesn't yet know about local gems.
+Running `bundle` within the `health_plan` local gem directory errors on `drug_information` not being found:

 {% highlight bash %}
 $ bundle